ibm-cloud-docs/openshift/openshift_storage_odf_vpc.md

 {: shortdesc}

 1. Before you enable the add-on, review the [changelog](/docs/openshift?topic=openshift-odf_addon_changelog) for the latest version information.
 Note that the add-on supports `n+1` cluster versions.
 For example, you can deploy version 4.7.0 of the add-on to an OCP 4.7 or 4.8 cluster.
 If you have a cluster version other than the default, you must install the add-on from the CLI and specify the `--version` flag.
-1. From the [{{site.data.keyword.openshiftshort}} clusters console](https://cloud.ibm.com/kubernetes/clusters?platformType=openshift){: external}, select the cluster for which you want to install the add-on.
+1. From the [{{site.data.keyword.openshiftshort}} clusters console](https://cloud.ibm.com/kubernetes/clusters?platformType=openshift){: external}, select the cluster where you want to install the add-on.
 2. On the cluster **Overview** page, click **Add-ons**.
 3. On the OpenShift Data Foundation card, click **Install**.

-## Creating your ODF storage cluster
+## Creating your ODF custom resource
 {: #ocs-vpc-deploy-crd}

-To create an ODF storage cluster in your VPC cluster or your {{site.data.keyword.satelliteshort}} cluster by using dynamic provisioning for your storage volumes, you can create a custom resource that is used to specify storage device details.
+To create an ODF storage cluster in your VPC cluster or your cluster by using dynamic provisioning for your storage volumes, you can create a custom resource that is used to specify storage device details.
 {: shortdesc}

 If you want to use an {{site.data.keyword.cos_full_notm}} service instance as your default backing store, make sure that you [created the service instance](#odf-create-cos), and created the Kubernetes secret in your cluster.
 When you create the ODF CRD in your cluster, ODF looks for a secret named `ibm-cloud-cos-creds` to set up the default backing store that uses your {{site.data.keyword.cos_short}} HMAC credentials.